arebruvold/arebruvold/README.md

 I’m interested in all things data- & nanoscience, currently working on the the determination of environmental concentrations of particles in the nanorange.
 I can be reached at aresb@hi.no (work) or arebru@gmail.com (private).
-I appreciate interest in my work - don't hestitate to get in touch.
+I appreciate interest, don't hestitate to get in touch.

 web: https://arebruvold.com